-Placement on the waiting list does not indicate that the family is, in fact, eligible for assistance.
+Placement in the applicant lottery pool, if any, or on the waiting list does not indicate that the family is, in fact, eligible for assistance.
 A final determination of eligibility will be made when the family is selected from the waiting list.

-Applicants will be placed on the waiting list according to any preference(s) for which they self-certify (if applicable), and, as applicable, either a randomly assigned applicant lottery pool tiebreaker date, or the date and time their complete application is received by HACA.
+Applicants will be placed on the waiting list according to any preference(s) for which they self-certify (if applicable), and, as applicable, either a randomly assigned applicant lottery pool tiebreaker number, or the date and time their complete application is received by HACA.